 Erin Morrison Photography

 I’m a professional wedding photographer based in Knoxville.
-This region is my home and I take great pride in historic venues that represent Knoxville’s history, and that provide a place for couples starting their future together.
+This region is my home and I take great pride in historic venues that represent Knoxville’s history, and that provide a place for couples to start their future together.
 Little did employees of Candoro Marble know that one day, the building and grounds would host weddings and celebrations of love.

 There is something remotely romantic about pink marble, in the sense that it is simply beautiful.
 The natural beauty of the stone and the surrounding lawn, create a beautiful setting for great wedding photographs.

-My style is natural light, documentary photography.
+My style is natural light, and documentary photography.
 My approach is to get to know couples as individuals using that knowledge to capture the true representation of them in their photographs.
 The lingering looks, the special touches, and the spark that resulted in this day, and this moment, is what I like best about what I do.

 I always feel honored when selected by a couple as their wedding photographer.
 Being a part of your special day is no small matter to me and I take my job very seriously.
 Chances are, you won’t even know I’m around, which is the best way for me to obtain the best moments of your special day.
 Focusing on the love of your life and not the camera works best for me.
 It allows those spontaneous moments to naturally develop, resulting in unplanned and natural photographs.

-If the Candoro Marble building and grounds in Knoxville sounds like an intriguing location for your ceremony, let’s chat.
+If the Candoro Marble building and grounds in Knoxville sound like an intriguing location for your ceremony, let’s chat.
 The sooner we chat about your plans and my services, the sooner I can get to know you ahead of the ceremony.
 For more information about me, my style, and my availability contact me today.